teco-kit/fire-detector-tutorial/README.md

 Install [brew](https://brew.sh) first, if it's not installed.

 ⚠️ Make sure `python` is in your $PATH and can be rund from your command line.
 Potentially create an Alias for `python3` (ask chatGPT).
+⚠️ If you experience any issues on macOS with compiling, please scroll down until "Flash the nRF52840", there's troubleshooting steps

 #### Windows